sadeq220/docs/reactiveprogramming/README.md

 A Mono<T> is a specialized Publisher<T> that emits at most one item via the onNext signal.

 ---
+## Vert.x tool-kit
+Eclipse Vert.x is a tool-kit(collection of libraries) for building reactive applications on the JVM.
+the focus of Vert.x is processing asynchronous events, mostly coming from **non-blocking I/O**,
+and the threading model processes events in an **event loop**.

 #### Traditional synchronous connection
 Managing concurrent network connections by allocating a thread for each connection.
 This is the model in many technologies, such as Servlets in Jakarta EE (before additions in version 3).